Universal Approximation of Dynamical Systems by Semi-Autonomous Neural ODEs and Applications: Introduction

-\begin{enumerate} \item We begin by showing a UAP result of SA-NODEs in Theorem \ref{th:UAP}.
-In other words, for any $\eps>0$, compact set $K$, and any dynamical system $\dot \z = f(\z,t)$ under Assumption \ref{ass1}, we prove the existence of parameters $P\geq 1$ and $W_i, A_i^1, A_i^2, B_i$ such that every trajectory of the dynamical system with initial data contained in $K$ can be approximated in $\mathbb{L}^{\infty}(0,T)$ sense (with an $\eps$ error) by a trajectory of the SA-NODE system with the same initial data.
-Note that this result is not concerned only with the initial and final states of the system, but with the whole trajectory, which is considered as an extension to universal approximation results provided in \cite{ruiz2023neural}. \item Our second result provides an upper bound on the approximation rate of SA-NODEs concerning their width $P$, as stated in Theorem \ref{th:rates}.
-Let $\z_{z_0}$ and $\x_{z_0}$ represent the solutions of the true dynamic \eqref{benchmark} and the SA-NODE, respectively, starting from a common initial point $z_0$.
-Under Assumption \ref{ass2}, which imposes additional regularity on $f$, we establish the following error estimate in an average sense of $z_0$:
+\begin{enumerate} \item The already mentioned Theorem \ref{th:UAP} establishes the UAP of SA-NODEs for the approximation of dynamical systems of the form \eqref{benchmark}.
+Under the sole assumption of $f$ being continuous in time and uniformly Lipschitz in space (see Assumption \ref{ass1}), we show that for any given tolerance $\eps>0$, and any compact set $K\subset\R^d$ of initial data, there exist parameters $P\geq 1$ and $W_i, A_i^1, A_i^2, B_i$ such that every trajectory of the dynamical system with initial data in $K$ is approximated in $\mathbb{L}^{\infty}(0,T)$ (up to an error of $\eps$) by the corresponding SA-NODE trajectory starting from the same initial datum.
+Note that this result is not concerned only with the initial and final states of the system, but with the whole trajectory, which is considered as an extension to universal approximation results provided in \cite{ruiz2023neural}. \item Our second result provides an upper bound on the approximation rate of SA-NODEs in relation to their width $P$, as stated in Theorem \ref{th:rates}.
+For this purpose, we impose the further regularity assumption that $f$ lies in the local Sobolev space $\mathcal{H}^k_{\mathrm{loc}}$ with $k > (d+1)/2 + 2$ (see Assumption \ref{ass2}).
+Under this setting, let $\z_{z_0}$ and $\x_{z_0}$ denote the solutions of the true dynamic \eqref{benchmark} and the SA-NODE \eqref{eq:SA-NODE}, respectively, starting from a common initial point $z_0$.
+Then, we establish the following error estimate:

 where $C_{T,K,f}$ is a constant independent of $P$.
-This is done by exploiting quantitative results on the shallow neural network approximation for functions in the Barron space (see \eqref{defn:Barron_space}), recently established in \cite{ma2022barron}.
-Compared to classical interpolation using the finite element method, our SA-NODE approach is free from the curse of dimensionality (see Remark \ref{rem:FEM}). \item Building on the previous result, Theorem \ref{th:Trans} establishes a universal approximation result for the transport equation \eqref{eq:trans} (with the solution denoted by \(\rho\)) using its neural counterpart \eqref{eq:neural_trans} (with the solution denoted by \(\rho_{\Theta}\)):
+Compared to classical interpolation using the finite element method, when the vector field is smooth enough, the SA-NODE approach is free from the curse of dimensionality (see Remark \ref{rem:FEM}).

+\item Building on the previous result, Theorem \ref{th:Trans} establishes a universal approximation result for the transport equation \eqref{eq:trans} (with the solution denoted by \(\rho\)) using its neural counterpart \eqref{eq:neural_trans} (with the solution denoted by \(\rho_{\Theta}\)):

 where $\rho_0$ is the initial distribution of the transport equation, $C_{T, f,\rho_0}$ is a constant independent of $P$, and $\mathbb{W}_1(\cdot,\cdot)$ is the Wasserstein-1 distance \cite[Def.\@ 6.1]{villani2009optimal}.
 Let us mention that this result improves the findings in \cite{ruiz2024control}, where the authors consider the approximation of the terminal time distribution \(\rho(\cdot, T)\).
 It also enhances the results in \cite{elamvazhuthi2022neural}, which provide a similar universal approximation result (in the \(\mathbb{W}_2\) sense) for transport equations, but lack precision in the convergence rate.